nishantsharma/xml.ai/README.md

 # pytorch-hier2hier

 **[Documentation]**

 This is a deep learning framework for automating XML-to-XML (hier2hier) transformations.
 It is implemented in [PyTorch](http://pytorch.org).
-The framework has modularized and extensible components for training, debugging and inference, checkpoints, etc.  This is an alpha release.
+The framework has modularized and extensible components for training, debugging, inference and checkpoints etc.  This is an alpha release.
 We appreciate any kind of feedback or contribution.

 # Key Features

+1) Hierarchical flow of information suited for XML, instead of linear flow in typical seq2seq models.
-1) Use of attention to find the appropriate character position and XML node to focus upon.
+2) Use of attention to find the appropriate character position and XML node to focus upon.
-2) Use of GRU for encoding and decoding.
+3) Use of GRU for encoding and decoding.

-# What's New in 0.0.1

-* Compatible with PyTorch 0.4

-# Roadmap
-Hier2hier is an upcoming area.
-The goal of this library is facilitating the development of such techniques and applications.
-While constantly improving the quality of code and documentation, we will focus on the following items:

-* Identification and evaluation with benchmarks;
-* Provide more flexible model options, improving the usability of the library;
-* Support features in the new versions of PyTorch.
+4) Beam decoding.
+5) GPU Acceleration of performance critical components.
+6) Tensorboard integration(over pytorch tensors).

 # Installation